 Let’s start with one of the pioneers in the digital world — Google.
-Google recently held their annual Performance Summit in which they announced how they would be adapting their products to stay current in the ever-adapting mobile-first world.
-At their summit, Google reported that there were “several trillion” searches done on Google in the last year, and that over half of those searches were performed on mobile devices.
+Google recently held its annual Performance Summit in which they announced how they would be adapting their products to stay current in the ever-adapting mobile-first world.
+At their summit, Google reported that there were “several trillion” searches done on Google in the last year and that over half of those searches were performed on mobile devices.
 Now more than ever, consumers are turning to their mobile devices for answers.
-From a review of a restaurant, to directions to that restaurant, consumers are taking advantage of the convenience that mobile devices offer– and Google, as well as most in the marketing world, knows it.
+From a review of a restaurant to directions to that restaurant, consumers are taking advantage of the convenience that mobile devices offer– and Google, as well as most in the marketing world, knows it.
 With Google leading the way with trends in mobile-marketing development, it is clear that this is the direction that digital marketing must continue in order for businesses to stay relevant in the digital marketplace.

 As technology advances, we must advance with it.
-The key to success in digital marketing is staying on the forefront of technology.
+The key to success in digital marketing is staying at the forefront of technology.
 By staying current on tech, we can get our message out to the most people in the most efficient way possible.

 Given the current trend towards a mobile-first society, we should give heavy consideration in adapting our strategies to meet consumers’ needs.
 Websites need to be optimized for mobile devices if that is where the majority of site clicks will be coming from.
 If we can adapt to these changes, our marketing efforts should be met with increased success.
 Contact us if you need more detailed information on any of this or if you’d like to start a mobile-first strategy for your marketing.